The story of PowerOn Midwest

 Public participation opportunity

 The CON identifies the issues the proposed project is designed to solve (the need for the project) and reviews how the project benefits the state and region.
 The application must include the type of infrastructure proposed, size, general engineering information, estimated costs, system alternatives that were evaluated, and other state required information.
-PowerOn Midwest will submit a CON application to the MPUC in early 2026
+PowerOn Midwest submitted a CON application to the MPUC on February 3, 2026.

 -